rendell/theconchparadox/chapters/Conch_book/11-the-resilience-paradox.md

 But she kept raising it.
 Mixed feelings, she called them.
 Excitement about going home tangled with fear about what home might mean for us.
 At the time, I interpreted her concerns as anxiety that would resolve once we were actually back in familiar surroundings.
 I didn't recognize them as prophecy.

 Deep down, though, perhaps I shared her worry more than I admitted.
-Crisis had united us around clear objectives—Kayden's survival, navigating the medical system, managing the impossible logistics of life abroad with a critically ill infant.
+Crisis had united us around clear objectives—Neo's survival, navigating the medical system, managing the impossible logistics of life abroad with a critically ill infant.
 The roles were unambiguous.
 Success could be measured.

 What would happen when the crisis ended and we had to be married again, not just crisis partners?